zephs1969/cac/README.md

 ```sh
 import = [\"~/.config/alacritty/themes/themes/rainbow.toml\",]
 ```
-Alacritty changes the colour of the terminal accordingly and is going to load the corresponding file after alacritty.toml was updated by cac.sh.
+Alacritty changes the colour of the terminal accordingly and is going to load the corresponding file immediately after alacritty.toml was updated by cac.sh.
 The script downloads and install themes from git/alacritty-theme project.
 An update of themes do not touch existing custom themes, if your files have a unique name.
 ## Installation
 Change Alacritty Colour is a [public repository][cac]  on GitHub.
 Download and copy the script into a folder included in $PATH and execute cac.sh -i to install.